marcelchastain/django-resto/README.md

       "webdav.activate = "enable"
     }

-An example of nginx config, assuming it was compiled `--with-http_dav_module`:
+Here is an example of nginx config, assuming the server was compiled `--with-http_dav_module`:

     server {
         listen 192.168.0.10;